-Your module’s wordings are written in English, but internationalization is very important.
-Translating your module to as many languages as possible makes it more usable for people from non-english speaking cultures.
+Your module’s wordings might be written in English, but internationalization is very important.
+Translating your module to as many languages as possible makes it more usable for people from other cultures.

 The process of preparing your module for translation is called internationalization, or i18n.

-PrestaShop 1.7 introduced a new translation system, which is available for third party modules as of 1.7.6.
+PrestaShop 1.7 introduced a new translation system, which is available for non-native modules as of 1.7.6.
 Modules that need to be compatible with previous versions can use the previous, “classic” translation system.

 Which one will you use?